 \section{Methodology}

-\textit{AQUA} is a watermarking framework designed to protect the image knowledge copyrights in Multimodal RAG service, meeting four key requirements: effectiveness, harmlessness, stealthiness, and robustness.
-In this section, we instantiate the \textit{AQUA} framework with two complementary watermarking methods, $\textit{AQUA}_{acronym}$ and $\textit{AQUA}_{spatial}$.
-For each method, we will first introduce the principle of designing watermarks and then clarify how this method can be verified in statistical strategies.
+\textbf{AQUA} is a watermarking framework designed for copyright protection of image knowledge in Multimodal RAG services, meeting four key requirements: effectiveness, harmlessness, stealthiness, and robustness.
+In this section, we instantiate the \textbf{AQUA} framework with two complementary watermarking methods, $\textbf{AQUA}_{acronym}$ and $\textbf{AQUA}_{spatial}$.

-\textbf{Watermark Injection.} $\textit{AQUA}_{acronym}$ addresses indirect watermark propagation from image knowledge to detectable textual output by embedding uncommon acronyms and their full names into synthetic images.
+\textbf{Watermark Injection.} $\textbf{AQUA}_{acronym}$ addresses indirect watermark propagation from image knowledge to detectable textual output by embedding uncommon acronyms and their full names into synthetic images.

 The \textit{Defender} can design or invent rare acronyms, each paired with a unique full name, such as (UGP, Unicorn Grammar Parser) in Figure~\ref{fig:method}.
 Since this full name is crafted by the \textit{Defender}, it can be regarded as a secret key, which is unlikely to be learned by the Multimodal RAG generator as static knowledge.
 Despite cross-modal transformation, the textual nature of the signal embedded in the image increases its chance of surviving end-to-end processing.
-The acronym pair can also be generated in large quantities using LLM (e.g., Gemini-2.5-Pro), with the ability of In-Context Learning (ICL) \citep{brown2020language} and the prompt provided in Appendix \ref{app:prompt}, and more examples are relegated in Appendix \ref{app:watermark_examples}.
+Acronym pairs can also be generated in large quantities using an LLM (e.g., \texttt{Gemini-2.5-Pro}), via In-Context Learning (ICL) \citep{brown2020language} and the prompt provided in Appendix \ref{app:prompt}, and more examples are provided in Appendix \ref{app:watermark_examples}.
 Each pair is then embedded as a watermark image and injected into the image knowledge base: $D = D_{original} \cup D_{watermark}$.
 These images are designed to be minimally invasive and do not affect the model's utility for normal queries.